 Britannia Mine is a national historic site that used to be a copper mine.
 It’s one of British Columbia’s biggest, best and most interesting museums.

-The museum was open every day on the 2024 BC Day long weekend.
-On the holiday Monday, however, the day was celebrated with live music.
-Extra activities happened between 11:00 am and 3:00 pm on August 5th last year.
-Rachel Lewis performed at noon, 1:00 and 2:00 pm that day.
-The extra fun and entertainment were included with general admission.
+The museum is open every day on the BC Day long weekend.
+On the holiday Monday, however, the day is celebrated with live music.
+In 2025 The Little Mountain Brass Band performed between noon and 2:00 pm.
+There are also special games to play on-site.
+The extra fun and live entertainment are included with general admission.

 Long Weekend Pride Boat Party

 A popular way to spend the long weekend for young adults is out on the water on a party boat dancing and drinking with friends.
-In 2024 Vancouver Boat Parties hosted a nightclub-style Pride Boat Party Cruise with a 2SLGBTQI+ theme.
-It took place on the Burrard Queen on Sunday, August 4th.
-Hopefully a similar event happens in 2025.
+Vancouver Boat Parties hosts a nightclub-style Pride Boat Party Cruise with a 2SLGBTQIA+ theme.
+In 2025 it took place on the Burrard Queen on Sunday, August 3rd.

 Brigade Days at Fort Langley

-Brigade Days at Fort Langley is an annual event that runs all weekend – from the Saturday until the Monday.
-In 2024 it was held from August 3rd to 5th.
-2025 details are to be confirmed.
+Brigade Days at Fort Langley is an annual event that runs all weekend, from the Saturday until the Monday.
+In 2026 it runs from August 1st to 3rd.

-At the National Historic Site there are normally historical re-enactments and interpreters in 19th-century-period costume.
-In addition to regular summer fort activities, highlights of the weekend also typically include demonstrations of fort-related activities and music.
+At the National Historic Site there are historical re-enactments in 19th-century-period costumes.
+In addition to regular summer fort activities, highlights of the weekend include demonstrations of fort-related activities and music.
+This past year there was also a relay race and a fur trade fashion show, plus games and crafts for all ages.

-For more information, see our article about Brigade Days at Fort Langley or visit the parks.canada.ca website.
+See our article about Brigade Days at Fort Langley or visit the parks.canada.ca website for more information.

 Playland at the PNE